K20QuickFast237/alx-airbnb-database/database-adv-script/README.md

 **Instructions:**

 - Write a query to find the total number of bookings made by each user, using the COUNT function and GROUP BY clause.
-- Use a window function (*ROW_NUMBER*, *RANK*) to rank properties based on the total number of bookings they have received.
+- Use a window function (_ROW_NUMBER_, _RANK_) to rank properties based on the total number of bookings they have received.

+## Identify and create indexes to improve query performance.

+**Instructions:**

+- Identify high-usage columns in your _User_, _Booking_, and _Property_ tables (e.g., columns used in WHERE, JOIN, ORDER BY clauses).
+- Write SQL CREATE INDEX commands to create appropriate indexes for those columns and save them on database_index.sql
+- Measure the query performance before and after adding indexes using EXPLAIN or ANALYZE.